hellocharli/auserlese/README.md

 ## Usage

-1.  **Get the Raw URL:** Navigate to the `script.sh` file **on your configured branch** within **your fork** on GitHub.
+1.  **Get the Raw URL:** Navigate to the `bootstrap.sh` file **on your configured branch** within **your fork** on GitHub.
 Click the "Raw" button and copy the URL from your browser's address bar.

 2.  **Run on Target Machine:** Log into the target Linux machine (as root or a user with `sudo` privileges) and execute:

     ```bash
-    # Replace the URL with the Raw URL of script.sh from YOUR configured branch/fork!
+    # Replace the URL with the Raw URL of bootstrap.sh from YOUR configured branch/fork!
-    curl -fsSL https://raw.githubusercontent.com/your-username/repo-name/branch-name/script.sh | sudo bash
+    curl -fsSL https://raw.githubusercontent.com/your-username/repo-name/branch-name/bootstrap.sh | sudo bash
     ```

 3.  **Verify:** After the script completes, attempt to SSH into the target machine from your Ansible control node using the configured user and the corresponding private SSH key: